IzakCancino/Phayao/README.md

 - **Contact us:** In this place you will contact us with Email or a phone number, and have commentaries section.

-- **Login:** A section for login/create an account, where you can save your shopping cars, view your previous purchases, and modify your profile.
+- **History:** You will can save your shopping cars, and view your previous purchases.

 ## 💻 Technical characteristics